-Brand New Day Embrace Care Plan is a specialized Medicare Advantage Plan (a Medicare "Special Needs Plan"), which means its benefits are designed for people with special health care needs.
-Brand New Day Embrace Care Plan is designed to provide additional health benefits that specifically help people who have Diabetes, Chronic Heart Failure, or Cardiovascular Disorders.
+Brand New Day Embrace Care Plan (HMO C-SNP) is a specialized Medicare Advantage Plan (a Medicare "Special Needs Plan"), which means its benefits are designed for people with special health care needs.
+Brand New Day Embrace Care Plan (HMO C-SNP) is designed to provide additional health benefits that specifically help people who have diabetes, chronic heart failure (CHF), or cardiovascular disorders (limited to cardiac arrhythmias, coronary artery disease, peripheral vascular disease and chronic venous thromboembolic disorder).

-Our plan includes providers who specialize in treating Diabetes, Chronic Heart Failure, or Cardiovascular Disorders.
+Our plan includes providers who specialize in treating diabetes, chronic heart failure (CHF), or cardiovascular disorders (limited to cardiac arrhythmias, coronary artery disease, peripheral vascular disease and chronic venous thromboembolic disorder).
 It also includes health programs designed to serve the specialized needs of people with these conditions.
-In addition, our plan covers prescription drugs to treat most medical conditions, including the drugs that are usually used to treat Diabetes, Chronic Heart Failure, or Cardiovascular Disorders.
+In addition, our plan covers prescription drugs to treat most medical conditions, including the drugs that are usually used to treat diabetes, chronic heart failure (CHF), or cardiovascular disorders (limited to cardiac arrhythmias, coronary artery disease, peripheral vascular disease and chronic venous thromboembolic disorder).
 As a member of the plan, you get benefits specially tailored to your condition and have all your care coordinated through our plan.

 Coverage under this Plan qualifies as Qualifying Health Coverage (QHC) and satisfies the Patient Protection and Affordable Care Act's (ACA) individual shared responsibility requirement.
-Please visit the Internal Revenue Service (IRS) website at: www.irs.gov/Affordable-Care-Act/Individuals-and-Families for more information.
+Please visit the Internal Revenue Service (IRS) website at: www.irs.gov/ Affordable-Care-Act/Individuals-and-Families for more information.